Combinatorial Properties and Dependent choice in symmetric extensions based on L\'{e}vy Collapse: Acknowledgements

-\section{Acknowledgements.}
+\section{Acknowledgements}

-The author would like to thank Arthur Apter for a helpful conversation through email regarding using Theorem 1 of \cite{Mag2009} instead of passing to an inner model of W.Mitchell from \cite{Mit1974} in the construction by Arthur Apter from Theorem 1 of \cite{Apt2001}.
-The author would like to thank Asaf Karagila for helping to translate the arguments of Arthur Apter from Theorem 1 of \cite{Apt2005} in terms of a symmetric system.
-We construct a similar symmetric extension to prove \textbf{Theorem 1.3}.
-The author would like to thank Brent Cody and Monroe Eskew for the arguments of \textbf{Lemma 10.3} concerning forcing fat diamond principle on $\kappa$.
+The author would like to thank the reviewer for reading the manuscript in details and providing several suggestions for improvement.
+The author would like to thank Arthur Apter for communicating the homogeneous property of the strongly compact Prikry forcing mentioned in \cite[\textbf{Lemma 2.1}]{AH1991} as well as for the conversations concerning \textbf{Remark 3.3} and \textbf{Remark 3.13}.
+The author would like to thank Asaf Karagila for helping to translate the arguments of Apter from \cite[\textbf{Theorem 1}]{Apt2001} in terms of symmetric extension by a symmetric system $\langle \mathbb{P},\mathcal{G},\mathcal{F}\rangle$.
+We constructed a similar symmetric extension to prove \cite[\textbf{Theorem 4.1}]{Kar2019}.